faoroj/Diabetes-Data-Analysis/README.md

 The average age in the dataset is approximately 41.78 years, with the 50th percentile (median) being 43 years.
 Gender and Diabetes Prevalence:

+* The average age in the dataset is approximately 41.78 years, with the 50th percentile (median) being 43 years.

+**Gender and Diabetes Prevalence:**
-There are 38,606 total male entries and 4,031 males positive for diabetes, whereas there are 53,962 total female entries with 4,432 females testing positive for diabetes.
+* There are 38,606 total male entries and 4,031 males positive for diabetes, whereas there are 53,962 total female entries with 4,432 females testing positive for diabetes.

-While the total number of females in the dataset is higher, the proportion of diabetes cases is fairly balanced between genders.
+* While the total number of females in the dataset is higher, the proportion of diabetes cases is fairly balanced between genders.
 Blood Glucose and HbA1c Levels:

 The average blood glucose level for individuals positive for diabetes is significantly higher at 193.96, compared to 132.79 for those negative for diabetes.